-Finally, the industry can expect heightened enforcement during the Biden administration's tenure.
-Early on, Biden made environmental justice a cornerstone of his environmental agenda, promising to "strengthen ... environmental justice monitoring and enforcement."
-Given the link some scholars have articulated between oil and gas operations and environmental justice concerns, expect the EPA to focus on these areas.

-The industry also should expect increased enforcement and regulatory involvement more broadly, as evidenced by a recent report from the agency's Office of Inspector General that recommended bolstered enforcement of synthetic-minor-source air permits, and a recent guidance document promising enforcement of a number of Clean Air Act rules applicable to the industry - including, most notably, the Obama-era methane rule that Congress recently reinstated through the Congressional Review Act.
+Finally, the industry can expect heightened enforcement during the Biden-Harris administration's tenure.
+Early on, President Biden made environmental justice a cornerstone of his environmental agenda, promising to "strengthen[] environmental justice monitoring and enforcement."
+Given the link some scholars have articulated between oil and gas operations and environmental justice concerns, expect EPA to focus on these areas.
+The industry also should expect increased enforcement and regulatory involvement more broadly within the industry, as evidenced by a recent report from EPA's Office of Inspector General that recommended bolstered enforcement of synthetic-minor-source air permits and a recent guidance document promising enforcement of a number of Clean Air Act rules applicable to the industry, including most notably the Obama-era methane rule Congress recently reinstated through the Congressional Review Act.

-Congressional Action
+5. Congressional Action

-All of these developments come against the backdrop of increased legislative pressure.
+All of these developments come amidst the backdrop of increased legislative pressure.
 Congressional Democrats' pending infrastructure and reconciliation packages are likely to include provisions targeting traditional energy sources.
 For instance, while a carbon tax currently is not in the works, some Democrats have proposed a fee on methane emissions.

-At the same time, environmental groups have focused on reforms to the federal oil and gas leasing policy, urging Congress to impose and enforce conditions and cleanup requirements to apply to new fossil fuel extraction, including updating bonding standards; to reform the leasing, bidding, rent and royalty systems; and to terminate lease issuances on lands with little potential for oil and gas development.
+At the same time, environmental groups have focused on reforms to the federal oil and gas leasing policy, urging Congress to impose and enforce conditions and cleanup requirements to apply to new fossil fuel extraction, including updating bonding standards; reform the leasing, bidding, rent and royal systems; and terminate lease issuances on lands with little potential for oil and gas development.

+II.
 Innovation Opportunities

 It is no surprise that the path forward for traditional energy companies is through continuous innovation and strategic planning.
-Investor pressure and public perception has been, and will continue to be, an increasing driver, particularly for public producers, to further innovate and implement business strategies that demonstrate a commitment to being part of the global decarbonization effort.

-Further, political leaders in the U.S. and worldwide are eyeing a number of policies to spur technological progress, in order to increase output and efficiency while minimizing emissions.
-During the Leader's Summit on Climate and the G-7 meeting, the U.S. announced several initiatives intended to support these efforts - including plans to set performance targets and collaborate with research institutions and industry to manufacture net-zero carbon technologies.
+Investor pressure and public perception has been and will continue to be an increasing driver, particularly as to public producers, to further innovate and implement business strategies that demonstrate a commitment to being part of the global decarbonization effort.
+Further, political leaders in the United States and worldwide are eyeing a number of policies to spur technological progress in order to increase output and efficiency while minimizing emissions.
+During the Summit and G7 meetings, the United States announced several initiatives intended to support these efforts, including plans to set performance targets and collaborate with research institutions and industry to manufacture net-zero carbon technologies.
 Perhaps recognizing the nature of the challenge at hand, the administration characterized its efforts as "moonshot-style ventures" intended to produce "game-changing breakthroughs."
-Real progress in the clean energy space will require time and money - and lots of it.

-The U.S. plans to "quadruple clean energy innovation funding" during Biden's first term in office, much of which will go toward carbon dioxide removal and emissions-reducing advancements in international shipping, agriculture, food systems, energy-intensive industrial sectors and the power system.
-The Biden administration also envisions that nuclear energy will play a larger role, through the expanded use of small modular reactors.
+Real progress in the clean energy space will require time and money (and lots of it).
+The United States plans to "quadruple clean energy innovation funding" during President Biden's first term in office, much of which will go toward carbon dioxide removal and emissions-reducing advancements in international shipping, agriculture, food systems, energy-intensive industrial sectors and the power system.
+The Biden-Harris administration also envisions that nuclear energy will play a larger role through the expanded use of small modular reactors.

-Domestically, the U.S. Department of Energy will play a vital role in achieving these goals by funding relatively new - and, in some cases, untested - technology.
-The DOE's primary focus areas for innovation include hydrogen, carbon capture, industrial fuels and energy storage.

-Granholm and others in the administration see hydrogen as playing perhaps the largest role of those four technologies, and so hope to make renewable hydrogen energy more viable by lowering its price 80% by 2030.
-While hydrogen costs already are dropping, expect to see federal policies that accelerate this shift, and that replace "blue" hydrogen sourced from natural gas with "green" hydrogen produced by renewable energy sources - a goal of the DOE's Hydrogen Shot initiative.
+Domestically, the U.S. Department of Energy (DOE) will play a vital role in achieving these goals by funding relatively new-and, in some cases, untested-technology.
+DOE's primary focus areas for innovation include hydrogen, carbon capture, industrial fuels and energy storage.
+Granholm and others in the Biden-Harris administration see hydrogen as playing perhaps the largest role of the four and so hope to make renewable hydrogen energy more viable by lowering its price by 80 percent by 2030.
+While hydrogen costs already are dropping, expect to see federal policies that accelerate this shift and replace "blue" hydrogen sourced from natural gas with "green" hydrogen produced by renewable energy sources, a goal of DOE's "Hydrogen Shot" initiative.